 European second lien intercreditor agreements typically combine claim subordination, payment blockages, lien subordination, broad enforcement standstill provisions restricting the junior lien creditors' ability to take enforcement action (not only with respect to collateral but also with respect to debt and guarantee claims) and extensive release mechanics.
-U.S. second lien intercreditors establish lien subordination, which regulates the rights of the U.S. second lien creditors with respect to collateral only, and include an enforcement standstill with respect to actions against collateral only.
+U.S. second lien intercreditors establish lien subordination, which regulates the rights of the U.S. second lien creditors with respect to collateral only, and include an enforcement standstill with respect to actions against collateral only, although there are generally protections against junior lien creditors receiving value in their capacity as an unsecured creditor that would be prohibited by the terms of the lien subordination (such as take-back equity that is not otherwise first issued to senior lien creditors).
 U.S. second lien intercreditors do not generally include payment or claim subordination and they rely heavily on waivers of the junior lien creditors' rights as secured creditors under Chapter 11.

-European second lien intercreditors are often based on the Loan Market Association's form (the "LMA"), but are negotiated on a deal-by-deal basis.
-By contrast, there is no market standard first lien/second lien intercreditor agreement in the U.S. As discussed below, recent intercreditors for financings of European companies in the U.S. syndicated bank loan markets vary even more significantly.
+European second lien intercreditors often have their original genesis in the Loan Market Association's form (the "LMA"), but are negotiated on a deal-by-deal basis.
+By contrast, there is no market standard first lien/second lien intercreditor agreement in the U.S., although the American Bar Association published a model first lien/second lien intercreditor agreement in May 2010 intended as guidance for secured creditor constituencies in the U.S. market.

+As discussed below, recent intercreditors for financings of European companies in the U.S. syndicated bank loan markets vary even more significantly.